Chiral excitation flows of a multinode network based on synthetic gauge fields: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In conclusion, we investigate the boson-SGF model and show the chiral excitation flow in the three-node case with a broken TR symmetry.
-However, the pure SGF model cannot drive the chiral dynamics when it extends to the four-node case.
-By introducing the auxiliary emitter to couple to network nodes, we recreate the chiral flow in the four-node boson-aSGF network.
-The excitation dynamics of this four-node boson-aSGF network suggests that it can exhibit chiral flow only when the synthetic flux of each triangular sub-structure breaks TR symmetry, i.e., $\theta_\vartriangle\neq \mathbb{Z}\pi$.
-This links the well-studied three-node chiral flow and the boson-aSGF model for creating perfect chiral flows in multinode networks, where these triangular sub-structures are also retained, with $(\mathbb{Z}+1)\pi/2$ synthetic flux.
+In conclusion, we investigate the boson-SGF model and show the chiral excitation flow in the three-node case with a broken TR symmetry; however, the pure SGF model cannot drive the chiral dynamics when it extends to the four-node case.
+By introducing the auxiliary node to couple to network nodes, we recreate the chiral flow in the four-node boson-aSGF network.
+The excitation dynamics of this four-node boson-aSGF network suggest that it can exhibit chiral flow only when the synthetic flux of each triangular substructure breaks TR symmetry, i.e., $\theta_\vartriangle\neq p\pi$ ($p\in\mathbb{Z}$).
+This links the well-studied three-node chiral flow and the boson-aSGF model for creating perfect chiral flows in multinode networks, where these triangular substructures are also retained, with $(p+1/2)\pi$ ($p\in\mathbb{Z}$) synthetic flux.
 When we generalize this framework to the spin or two-level atomic system where TR symmetry is preserved, it demonstrates opposite chiral dynamics for the spin-up and spin-down states.
-Further, we introduce a universal scheme for constructing the $n$-node chiral flow Hamiltonians with the aSGF model and provide illustrative examples for odd and even $n$, respectively.
-During this process, we find the criteria for a Hamiltonian to support the chiral flow in a specific excitation subspace, which indicates the requirement of a symmetric and equally spaced energy spectrum and a complete set of chiral modes.
+Further, we introduce a universal scheme for constructing $n$-node chiral-flow Hamiltonians with the aSGF model and provide illustrative examples for odd and even $n$ values.
+During this process, we find the criteria for a Hamiltonian to support the chiral flow in a specific excitation subspace, which indicates the requirement for a symmetric and equally spaced energy spectrum and a complete set of chiral modes.
 Our framework for finding chiral flows applies to various systems such as bosons, spins, and two-level atoms.
 It is also applicable to different types of interactions, including the NN complex hopping forming a two-body Hamiltonian, as well as the three-body interactions like SCI and ASI in spin systems.
-On the other hand, to realize the chiral flow in a larger network, the number of required hoppings scales as $n^2$, showing a significant complexity growth.
+Nonetheless, to realize the chiral flow in a larger network, the number of required hoppings scales as $n^2/2$, showing significant complexity growth.
 Therefore, we propose a ladder network with the complexity scaling as $n$.
-Instead, it can serve as a more practical scheme for unidirectional transmission between remote emitters.
+This can serve as a more practical scheme for unidirectional transmission between remote emitters.
 In addition, the imperfections of networks are also discussed, where the fidelity of chiral flow shows robustness in the presence of hopping disorder but is sensitive to the inhomogeneity of node (boson mode or atomic) frequency.